Log semiring: Properties

-Note that this is just addition shifted by $- \log_b 2,$ since logarithmic division corresponds to linear subtraction.
+This is just addition shifted by $- \log_b 2,$ since log-division corresponds to linear subtraction.

-A log semiring has the usual Euclidean metric, which corresponds to the logarithmic scale on the positive real numbers.
+A log-semiring has the usual Euclidean metric, which corresponds to the logarithmic scale on the positive real numbers.

-Similarly, a log semiring has the usual Lebesgue measure, which is an invariant measure with respect to log multiplication (usual addition, geometrically translation) with corresponds to the logarithmic measure on the probability semiring.
+Similarly, a log-semiring has the usual Lebesgue measure, which is an invariant measure with respect to log-multiplication (usual addition, geometrically translation) which corresponds to the logarithmic measure on the probability semiring.